 Upon completing the procedures of their experiments, the students prepare for the visual and verbal presentations of their work both in class and at the school-wide Science Fair in early spring.
 This is a chance for students to practice their presentation skills and demonstrate their knowledge of the scientific method.

 This spring performance is a showcase for our 3-6-year-old Children’s Peace Garden students to share what they have learned through their cultural studies.
-Students in both classrooms perform a special song, dance and skit in honor of Spring Tea.
+Students in both classrooms perform a special song, dance and skit in honor of the Spring Spectacular.

-After the morning performance, the students host their parents and siblings in the classrooms.
-They serve tea and a special snack related to their cultural studies of the year.
+After the morning performance, the students host their parents and siblings at Norwood Park for lunch and serve a special snack related to their cultural studies of the year.

 On our last day of school we celebrate our 12th & 8th Grade Graduates, as well as all students moving up to the next classroom, with an all-school Graduation & Promotion Ceremony.
 This ceremony features student and teacher speeches and a musical performance to celebrate the significant achievements of our students.
-After the ceremony, all are invited to socialize, snack, and enjoy the culmination of student art work at our Art Show before kicking off summer vacation!
+After the ceremony, all are invited to socialize, snack, and enjoy the culmination of student artwork at our Art Show before kicking off summer vacation!